syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Button-Content.md

 {% endhighlight %}
 {% endtabs %}

-The SfButton with rich text is as follows.

 ![](SfButton_images/SfButton_img6.jpeg)

 **Note**: When the AllowRichText property is false, even if you add the rich text to the Text property, it will draw as normal text inside the button.